 Bringing the kids along on your summer vacation?
 These outdoor attractions are favorites for families!
 Learn More

-Saginaw Children’s Zoo: Ride the iconic miniature train at the Saginaw Children’s Zoo.
+Ride the iconic miniature train at the Saginaw Children’s Zoo.
 Choo-choo!
-Swing like a capuchin in “Monkey Jungle”, climb “Kilimanjaro Mountain”, dive into an “Underwater Viewing Cave”, and take a few spins on the hand-carved carousel.
+Swing like a capuchin in “Monkey Jungle,” climb “Kilimanjaro Mountain,” dive into an “Underwater Viewing Cave,” and take a few spins on the hand-carved carousel.
 Picnic on-site with a bite to eat from the Train Whistle Café, and be sure to snap pictures of the colorful peacocks if you see them on the paths!

-Wilderness Trails Zoo: Meet more than 200 exotic animals at Wilderness Trails Zoo in Birch Run!
-With a “Petting Area”, “Picnic Area”, “Parakeet Encounter” and “Rainforest Experience”, this 56-acre zoo is home to lions, bears, bobcats, zebras, and so much more!
+Meet more than 200 exotic animals at Wilderness Trails Zoo in Birch Run!
+With a “Petting Area,” “Picnic Area,” “Parakeet Encounter,” and “Rainforest Experience,” this 56-acre zoo is home to lions, bears, bobcats, zebras, and so much more!

-Grandpa Tiny’s Farm: Pet Rosie the Donkey and meet Mr. Nibbles (the very soft bunny who doesn’t nibble) at Grandpa Tiny’s Farm in Frankenmuth.
+Pet Rosie the Donkey and meet Mr. Nibbles (the very soft bunny who doesn’t nibble) at Grandpa Tiny’s Heritage Farm in Frankenmuth.
 Enjoy hayrides, hands-on learning experiences, and chances to pet, feed, and hold some of the animals!

-Kokomo’s Family Fun Center: Putt-putt your way to a hole-in-one, race go-karts, run through Laser Tag, ride bumper boats, and play arcade games — all in one family-friendly place at Kokomo's!
+Putt-putt your way to a hole-in-one, race go-karts, run through laser tag, ride bumper boats, and play arcade games — all in one family-friendly place at Press Play 989!

-Alpine Mountain: Choose between two 18-hole mini golf courses at Alpine Mountain, or play both!
+Choose between two 18-hole mini-golf courses at Alpine Mountain, or play both!
 Challenge the fam to bank-shot basketball, race go-karts and bumper boats, and indulge in ice cream!

-Spray by the Bay Splash Park: Giggle and play, whoop it up with water, and rest on provided lawn chairs at this splash zone inside Bay City State Park.
-You’re right next to a wooden playscape, volleyball and basketball courts, pavilions for picnics, a sandy beach, and Tobico Marsh nature trails!
+Giggle and play, whoop it up with water, and rest on provided lawn chairs at Spray by the Bay Splash Park inside Bay City State Park.
+You’re right next to a playground area, volleyball and basketball courts, pavilions for picnics, a sandy beach, and Tobico Marsh nature trails!

-Haithco Recreation Area Splash Park: Check out the new earthy-themed Splash Park at Haithco Recreation Area for sun-soaked fun amidst Michigan-native animals and trees spouting water!
+Check out the earthy-themed splash park at Haithco Recreation Area for sun-soaked fun amidst Michigan-native animals and trees spouting water!
 Enjoy this 76-acre park and 40-acre lake with swimming beach, and be ready to ride the universally accessible merry-go-’round!

-Frankenmuth Jaycee Spray Park: Count to 18 together, because this zero-depth water play area has 18 different fountains, sprays, and geysers — accessible for all ages and abilities!
+Count to 18 together, because Frankenmuth Jaycee Spray Park's zero-depth water play area has 18 different fountains, sprays, and geysers — accessible for all ages and abilities!

-Celebration Square Splash Park: Play for “ages” in filtered-water, zero-depth sections!
+Play for “ages” in filtered-water, zero-depth sections at Celebration Square Splash Park!
 Enjoy Discovery Bay with misters for toddlers, Adventure Bay with showers and dumping buckets for children, and Action Bay with adjustable Spray Cannon water soakers and large Ground Geysers fun!

-Longview Spray Park: Get wild, wet, and feel wonderful!
-Be ready for belly laughs by the buckets, and water spouts, at Longview Spray Park!
+Get wild, wet, and feel wonderful!
+Be ready for belly laughs by the buckets, and waterspouts, at Longview Spray Park!

-Gerstacker Spray Park: Splash and play by the iconic Tridge, and right next to the Pere Marquette Rail Trail.
+Splash and play by the iconic Tridge, and right next to the Pere Marquette Rail Trail, at Gerstacker Spray Park.
 Watch the kids in the waterspouts?
 No way!
 This place is for the young and young-at-heart!

 Want to see excited eyes and ear-to-ear smiles on your little ones' faces?
-Here’s the surefire way: head to the Great Lakes Bay with this list in your luggage!Read More +
+Here’s the surefire way: head to Pure Michigan's Great Lakes Bay Region with this list in your luggage!Read More +